juliangruber/level-sec/README.md

 `props` should be an array of strings that each name a property.
 Deep object access is enabled via [deep-access](https://github.com/juliangruber/deep-access).
-Use multiple properties if you can't guarantee the uniqueness of the first propertie's value.
+Use multiple properties if you can't guarantee the uniqueness of the first property's value.

 ### Index.db